 - Veterinary Fees: Costs can vary based on the veterinary clinic's location and pricing structure.

-Pet Passport Cost in the United States
+Pet Passport (Collection of Pet Travel Documents) Cost in the US

 In the U.S., obtaining the necessary documentation for pet travel involves several steps: